Semi-proportional representation: Single transferable vote

-Many writers consider the single transferable vote to be a semi-proportional system because of its substantial favoritism towards major parties, generally caused by a combination of the Droop quota in small districts, as well as the substantial degree of vote management involved when there are exhausted ballots.
-On the other hand, some authors describe it as a proportional system, on the grounds that it is theoretically weakly proportional in the limit of infinitely-large constituencies.
-However, it is worth noting that STV is only proportional for solid coalitions, i.e. if voters rank candidates first by party and only then by candidate.
-As such, the proportionality of STV breaks down if voters are split across party lines or choose to support candidates of different parties.
+Some writers consider the single transferable vote to be semi-proportional because of its favoritism towards major parties, sometimes caused by a combination of the Droop quota in small districts, as well as the vote management that may be involved when optional preferential voting is used, producing exhausted ballots.
+On the other hand, some describe it as proportional on the grounds that it is proportional in the limit of infinitely-large constituencies.
+However, on party basis, if first preferences are used as guide, STV is only proportional for solid coalitions, if voters rank candidates along party lines and no significant number of votes cross party lines.
+The proportionality of STV, as measured by first preferences, breaks down if voters are split across party lines or choose to mark preferences candidates of different parties.
+Under STV, each elected member is elected by the exact same number of votes (the quota) or something very close to it, so proportionality is produced that way.

-A major complication with proportionality under STV is the need for constituencies; small constituencies are strongly disproportional, but large constituencies make it difficult or impossible for voters to rank large numbers of candidates, turning the election into a de facto open list PR system, particularly where voters lack any meaningful information about the candidates on their ballot.

-The degree of proportionality of the results in a district (and when combined with other district results, the proportionality of results across a country) depends on the number of seats elected in the district.
-In the 2011 Irish general election, Fine Gael received 45.2% of the seats with just 36.1% of the first preference votes.
-In the 2020 Irish general election, the Labour Party received 50% more votes than the Social Democrats, but both parties won the same number of seats.
-Ireland uses districts of 3-7 members.